RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 ###Conclusion
 A better title for this post might have been _One Way to Grow a User Group_.
 Every group will grow differently depending on its particular strengths and interests.
 Of course, groups that grow are likely to have a few things in common.
 Things like consistency, teamwork, iteration, and learning from mistakes.

+If you have ideas to add, feel free to do so in the comments below.